-Established on January 26, 1915, Rocky Mountain NP is a living showcase of the grandeur of the Rocky Mountains.
+Established on January 26, 1915, Rocky Mountain National Park is a living showcase of the grandeur of the Rocky Mountains.
 With elevations ranging from 8,000 feet in the wet, grassy valleys to 14,259 feet at the weather-ravaged top of Longs Peak, a visitor to the park has opportunities for countless breathtaking experiences and adventures.
 Elk, mule deer, moose, bighorn sheep, black bears, coyotes, cougars, eagles, hawks and scores of smaller animals delight wildlife-watchers of all ages.
 Wildflower lovers are never disappointed in June and July when the meadows and hillsides are splashed with botanical color.
 Autumn visitors can relax among the golden aspens or enjoy the rowdier antics of the elk rut (mating season).
 359 miles of trail offer endless opportunities to hikers, backpackers and horseback riders.

 In 1976, this park was designated as part of the UNESCO - MAB (Man and the Biosphere Programme) Biosphere Reserve Directory.
 UNESCO Biosphere Reserve Information - Rocky Mountain